-The major drawback to Class B RVs is they have very limited living space and storage space.
-All tanks have small capacities and you usually only have a wet bath.
-For the small size, they can get very expensive, and if you add some campervan accessories, it increases even higher.
+Class B RVs’ major drawback is their limited living and storage space.
+All tanks have small capacities, and you usually only have a wet bath.
+The small size can get very expensive, and if you add some campervan accessories, it increases even higher.

 Class C RV Prices